-The keyword last says to save results for the last iteration.
-Similarly, we enter a command print last iteration to tell the code to only produce results for the last iteration in the main output.
+The keyword last says to save results for the last iteration, similar to the command print last iteration.
 The entire input script, which we will call blr.in, is as follows.

 '''

+title BLR spectrum in Quick Start Guide

-table power law
+table power law // a built-in power-law continuum

-phi(H) 18.5
+phi(H) 18.5 // the log of the flux of H-ionizing photons [cm-2 s-1]

+#

-hden 10
+hden 10 // log of hydrogen density cm-3

-stop column density 22
+stop column density 22 // log of hydrogen column density cm-2

+#

 iterate to convergence

+print last iteration

+#

 save overview "blr.ovr" last

 save continuum "blr.con" units microns last

 '''

+The lines beginning with "#" are comments and are ignored, as are the characters after the "//".
 Run the code like we did before.
 Examine the main output blr.out and make the same plots of the temperature structure and emitted radiation field.
 The predicted radiation field is shown in Figure 3.